julianpoy/RecipeSage/README.md

 # :ramen: Self Hosting

-To selfhost RecipeSage, I recommend that you use the preconfigured docker-compose files available here: https://github.com/julianpoy/recipesage-selfhost
+To selfhost RecipeSage, I recommend that you use the preconfigured docker compose files available here: https://github.com/julianpoy/recipesage-selfhost

 You're welcome to configure or set up your own selfhost config based on this repository, but you may run into complications.
 The selfhost repository is setup to be easy to spin up, while this repository is oriented towards development.